-For those who may just now be joining us, what we’re doing here is exactly what the headline suggests.
-As there have been 101 NFL seasons played and 101 different numbers (0, 00, 1-99) worn in that time, we’re simply naming the best player to wear every one of them.
+For those just joining us, what we’re doing here is exactly what the headline suggests.
+As there have been 101 different numbers (0, 00, 1-99) worn since the inception of the NFL, we’re simply naming the best player to wear each and every one of them.
 In case you missed them, here’s a look back on our choices for Nos.
 00-69.

 No. 70: Sam Huff

 Sam Huff, the first-ever NFL player to grace the cover of Time Magazine, kicks off our list this week at No. 70.

 An All-American linebacker at West Virginia, Huff was taken in the third round of the 1956 NFL draft and spent the first eight seasons of his NFL career with the New York Giants, with whom he won an NFL championship as a rookie.

 He was also a four-time Pro Bowler with New York.
 Huff finished his career playing five seasons in Washington and added one more Pro Bowl selection to his Hall of Fame resume that includes 30 interceptions.

 No. 71 was a close call as we seriously considered Jason Peters for this spot.
 But, in the end, we went with Hall of Fame left tackle Walter Jones.

 The sixth overall pick of the 1997 NFL draft out of Florida State, Jones spent his entire 12-year career with the Seattle Seahawks and started all 180 games in which he appeared.
 He was a nine-time Pro Bowler and a six-time All-Pro selection.

 No. 72: Ed ‘Too Tall’ Jones